General

 With

-utilizedTrainingFLOPs : the actual FLOPS used by the system to complete the model training.
+utilizedTrainingFLOPs : Actual FLOPs used by the system during training.

-CPUUtilizedTraining : the percentage of the CPU utilized by the code during the training process on the edge.
+CPUUtilizedTraining : The percentage of CPU used during the training process.

-totalTrainingTime : the total time taken by the code to complete the training on the edge.
+totalTrainingTime : Total time taken to complete the training.

 What are the various stages involved in the Training and Evaluation of my model?

-The Training / Evaluation process can be divided into four stages:
+The Training/Evaluation process is divided into four stages:

-Model Selection: This involves choosing the right architecture and machine learning model that suits your specific task.
-You can explore available sample models in our model zoo.
+Model Selection: Choose the right architecture and model for your task.
+You can explore available models in our model zoo.

 Model Inference: After the model is trained, you can evaluate its performance on a separate test dataset.
 This is done by submitting an experiment for a specific cycle.
 Common evaluation metrics are the models accuracy, loss, precision, recall, and F1-score.